httpwg/http-extensions/draft-ietf-httpbis-priority.md

 If a PRIORITY_UPDATE frame is received with a Prioritized Stream ID of 0x0, the recipient MUST respond with a connection error of type PROTOCOL_ERROR.

+Servers MUST NOT send PRIORITY_UPDATE frames.
 If a client receives a PRIORITY_UPDATE frame, it MUST respond with a connection error of type PROTOCOL_ERROR.

 ## HTTP/3 PRIORITY_UPDATE Frame {#h3-update-frame}